EducationalTestingService/rsmtool/doc/tutorial_rsmxval.rst

 ASAP Example
 ~~~~~~~~~~~~
-We are going to use the same example from 2012 Kaggle competition on automated essay scoring that we used for the :ref:`rsmtool tutorial <tutorial>`.
+We are going to use the same example from the 2012 Kaggle competition on automated essay scoring that we used for the :ref:`rsmtool tutorial <tutorial>`.

 Extract features
 ~~~~~~~~~~~~~~~~